-As of June 2015, IFFIm had disbursed US$ 278.8 million for Gavi's health system strengthening (HSS) support.
+As of December 2016, IFFIm has disbursed US$ 277 million for Gavi's health system strengthening (HSS) support.
 In this example, HSS is helping the Vietnamese health service train health workers in the remote northern provinces

 Vietnam's far northern province of Ha Giang is home to more than 20 ethnic minorities, each with their own traditions and language.
 In this remote mountainous region, the first contact with health care often comes on foot, from village health workers like Nguyen Thi Xuan.